pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We make our world significant by the courage of our questions and the depth of our answers."
 --Carl Sagan

 "Somewhere, something incredible is waiting to be known."
-–Carl Sagan
+--Carl Sagan

 "If you wish to make an apple pie from scratch, you must first invent the universe."
-–Carl Sagan
+--Carl Sagan

 "If we long to believe that the stars rise and set for us, that we are the reason there is a Universe, does science do us a disservice in deflating our conceits?"
-–Carl Sagan
+--Carl Sagan

 "Imagination will often carry us to worlds that never were.
 But without it we go no where."
-–Carl Sagan
+--Carl Sagan

 "... someone able to speak the truth, a ... courageous and angry individual for whom no worldly power is too big and imposing to be criticised and pointedly taken to task.
 The real or true intellectual is therefore always an outsider, living in self-imposed exile, and on the margins of society.
 He or she speaks to, as well as for, a public, necessarily in public, and is properly on the side of the dispossessed, the un-represented and the forgotten."
 —Edward Saïd